antoine-cougny/DissertationBlockchainInterface/README.md

 npx watchify index.js -o bundle.js -v
 ```

+Open the JS console of your web browser to read the logs (F12)

 ## Add A Wallet for a Robot
 [This Tutorial](http://chainskills.com/2017/03/10/part-3-setup-the-private-chain-miners/)

 Keep the address of the wallet and edit the launchfile of the robots.

+## TODO

+- fix transaction signature
+- smart-contract testings with truffle development tools
+- update code, decrease its size and split it